ksetyadi/yahooplacefinder/README.md

    - Lat and Lng; or
    - Address
 3. Assign the result as JSONObject object.
-4. If it's success, the result will be not null.
+4. If it's succeed, the result will be not null.
 Otherwise, null.

 example:
 --------